Wilfred/wilfred.github.com/_posts/2014-09-06-comparative-macrology.markdown

 and built-in functions/keywords.

-Whilst this makes code more explicit, it does force some keywords into the Julia compiler that could otherwsie live as macros in the standard library.
+Whilst this makes code more explicit, it does force some keywords into the Julia compiler that could otherwise live as macros in the standard library.

 {% highlight julia %}